| Jen Currin

 It is the moon to us.

-We need glasses to hold
+We need glasses to holdup to this light.

 A common sneeze and the sudden curtsy